pithos/pithos.github.io/index.md

 ## News

+**Pithos 1.2.0 released!** This is a major release involving a lot of cleanup and some UI redesigns.
+Please see the [changelog](https://github.com/pithos/pithos/releases/tag/1.2.0) for a full list.

 **Pithos 1.1.2 released!** This is another bug fix release that fixes the SSL error when using Pandora One.
 There are also a few plugin improvements including fixing the tray on KDE 5.
 (Note: Python 3.4+ is